22nd Annual Faculty Conference on Teaching Excellence

 Howard Gittis Student Center, Temple University

-Temple University's Center for the Advancement of Teaching (CAT) invites proposals for the 22nd Annual Faculty Conference on Teaching Excellence, a 2-day in-person event
+Temple University's Center for the Advancement of Teaching (CAT) invites proposals for the 23rd Annual Faculty Conference on Teaching Excellence, a 2-day in-person event.

-We invite you to submit proposals to share your ideas, insights, research, and strategies so that we can all learn together.
-Whether you have experience incorporating generative artificial intelligence into your teaching, or you're exploring its implications, your contributions will enrich the collective understanding of how GAI can shape the future of teaching and learning.
+We invite you to submit proposals to share your ideas, insights, research, and strategies so that we can all learn together how to motivate our students for deeper learning.

 Please consider submitting a proposal for a breakout session, poster session, or lightning talk.
 All proposals will be blind-reviewed.
 Remember to anonymize your proposal by removing institutional or personal identification information (i.e. XX University instead of Temple University).
 Please note that presenters must register for the conference.
 Your proposal should be grounded in the research on teaching and learning, be applicable to a variety of disciplines, and be non-commercial.